jamespjh/rpg-worldcanal/rules/Death.md

 Once your death level has raised (by deaths in succession), it cannot fall without Crew aid.

 Level drain actually raises death levels.

 Raise Dead removes 1d3 death levels from someone currently in the canal, and cannot bring someone below level 3.

 Resurrection removes 1 death level from someone in the real, or 1d6 from someone in the canal, and cannot bring below L2.

 True Resurrection removes all death levels, real or not.

 If a body is returned to the real, these cannot be removed without resurrection.

+Bringing a corpse through a gate to a different zone of the canal does not reset the timer, unless it is the home zone of the traveller.
+Death in the home zone is permanent.

 ```
 Level | Lockout | Danger